ReclusiveEagle/YouTube-download-tools/README.md

 Comments have been added to the .bat file.

 ## Overview:
 This script automates the download process, asking the user for a URL, presenting them with a list of videos to download and then proceeds to download and preserve metadata such as description, video name, channel.
-Script will also automatically download and embed english subtitles if there are any available.
+Script will also automatically download and embed English subtitles if there are any available.
 Embedded subtitles are turned off by default and will need to be turned on in a video player such as VLC.

 ## Detailed Description: